example42/puppet-tp/README.md

   - Application data stored in a configurable separated module ([tinydata](https://github.com/example42/tinydata) is the default source for applications data)

-  - A Puppet face to install any app with a single command
+  - A Puppet face and command line to install any app or query the installed ones

-It is intended to be used in modules that operate at an higher abstraction layer (local site modules, profiles and so on) where we assemble and use different application modules to achieve the setup we need.
+It is intended to be used in profiles, as replacement for dedicated componenent modules, or in the same modules, to ease the management of the provided files and packages.

-The expected user is a SysAdmin who knows how to configure his|her applications and wants a quick way to manage then without the need to "study" and include in the local modulepath a dedicated public module, or, even worse, write a new one from scratch.
+The expected users are both experienced sysadmins who know exactly how to configure their applications and absolute beginners who want to simply install an application, without knowing how it's package is called on the underlying system or how to install its repositories or dependencies.

-## Provided Resources
+## Usage in Puppet code

-Tiny Puppet provides the following defines:
+Tiny Puppet provides the following Puppet user defines:

 - ```tp::install```.
 It installs an application and starts its service, by default
 - ```tp::conf```.
 It allows to manage configuration files